 Otto Kernberg:

-Object relation theory is a contemporary psychoanalytic theory that puts the emphasis on the importance of earliest relations with significant others as the building blocks of the construction of the tripartite structure of ego, superego and id.
-More specifically, from birth on, our relations with significant others, under the impact of strong affects [emotions], are internalized as affective memory.
-These basic affective memories contain the representation of the self, the representation of other called “object” in object relations theory?and the dominant affect linking them.
-There are many of these dyadic structures of self- and object-representations that eventually consolidate.
+Object relation theory is a contemporary psychoanalytic theory that puts the emphasis on the importance of earliest relations with significant others as the building blocks of the construction of the tripartite structure of ego, superego, and id.
+More specifically, from birth on, our relations with significant others, under the impact of strong affects [emotions], are internalised as affective memory.
+These basic affective memories contain the representation of the self, the representation of others called “objects” in object relations theory, and the dominant affect linking them.
+There are many of these dyadic structures of self and object representations that eventually consolidate.
 All the self-representations are eventually integrated as an integrated self.
 And that integrated self practically corresponds to the “I,” to the categorical “I” or categorical self of the philosophers.

 In simple terms, one might say that from birth on we have an inborn capacity for perception, for memory, for establishing representations of what is perceived, and gradually we develop symbolic thinking and the capacity for abstract thinking and intelligence.
 We absorb what`s going on around us, our relationships with things and with people.